Who should buy the Nike Killshot 2

 Thirty years ago, Nike debuted a pair of tennis sneakers called Killshots.
 They were designed for racquetball and squash.
 The low-top construction allowed room for plenty of movement, while the soft soles brought much comfort to players of the fast game.
 The sneakers’ mesh uppers blended with suede accents gave the shoes plenty of ventilation.

-In 2012, in what would be a genius stroke for Nike and a surprising one for lifestyle retailer, J. Crew (known for classic clothing and not really for sneakers), a collab between the two came out.
+In 2012, a collab between the two came out in what would be a genius stroke for Nike and a surprising one for lifestyle retailer J. Crew (known for classic clothing and not really for sneakers).
 These Nike for J. Crew Killshot 2s reworked the original athletic kicks into modern lifestyle wear.

 The mesh uppers of the original were replaced with leather, and the suede mudguards were made slimmer and more streamlined.
 The dark blue leather heels were changed to a muted white suede, and the leather collar linings were removed.
 Instead, a textile lining graced the entire inner of the shoes.
 The gum soles have been retained.

-Every year since, restocks of the shoes have been highly anticipated.
+Every year since restocks of the shoes have been highly anticipated.
 Nike and J. Crew have kept the stocks limited, even going so far as to sell only 50 pairs max in select J. Crew stores.
-In mid-2019, though, the Nike brand has made the kicks available on its site, although quantities remain to be in short supply.
+In mid-2019, though, the Nike brand has made the kicks available on its site, although quantities remain in short supply.

 The colorways for Nike Killshot 2s include red, green, and navy, with the navy color scheme being the first one released.
-The red colorway is distinct because the uppers of the shoes follow the same material as the 70s version, which is nylon mesh.
-For all colorways, the shade of the Swoosh will be in the same shade as the wordmark on the heels and the logo on the tongues.
+The red colorway is distinct because the shoes' uppers follow the same material as the 70s version: nylon mesh.
+For all colorways, the shade of the Swoosh is the same shade as the wordmark on the heels and the logo on the tongues.